 Question 6: Run the command plotCI().
 What percent of the CIs missed the true parameter?
+(There are 50 CIs drawn as a default.)

 Question 7: The argument conf.level=0.80 will set the confidence level.
 Add this argument.
 Now what percent of the CIs missed the true parameter?